 - What are the most difficult adjustments you see in two families coming together?

 - How do you counsel divorced individuals with kids to begin dating again?
 What do recommend for that process?
 What common mistakes do you see being made?

 - What is your personal theology of divorce and remarriage?
 How does it fit with what you see and experience in your practice?

-Each quiz will cover the Reading & Study, Video, and Audio material for the assigned modules/weeks.
+Two quizzes will cover the Learn material for the assigned module.
 Each quiz will be open-book/open-notes, contain 10 short answer questions, with no time limit to complete.

 Student will submit 4–5 page 4-MAT papers for Helping Children Survive Divorce, and for The Smart Stepfamily.
 The 4-MAT REVIEW system is a way of responding to readings that requires the learner to interact with new ideas on several levels.
 Detailed instructions and a grading rubric are available in Canvas.
 4-MAT papers require the use of current APA formatting.